-North Dakota State Assessment is administered to grades 3-5 in the areas of Math Reading and NDSA Science for grade 4 is administered in the spring of the school year.
+North Dakota State Assessment (NDSA) is administered to grades 3-5 in the areas of Math, Reading, and Writing.
+Additionally, 4th grade students are administered the NDSA Science.
+All North Dakota State Assessments are given in the spring of the school year.